emito69/emito69/README.md

 - 👯 I’m looking to collaborate on web developmet projects.

-- 📝 I’m currently learning new web programming skills
+- 📝 I’m currently learning new back and front-end programming skills

 - 📫 How to reach me: alvarezemiliano@gmail.com